DavidGCX/CS246-A5/Directory/design.md

 “adapters” which do the translations similarly to others
 # Final Questions
 Question: What lessons did this project teach you about developing software in teams?

+Answer: It is important to keep tasks distributed reasonably.
+The word "reasonably" has multiple meanings here.
+First, a realistic plan should be made to make sure the team is moving every day.
+Second, tasks should be assigned to a proper person as different people might have different skill levels and they might be good at different things.

 Question: What would you have done differently if you had the chance to start over?

+Answer: We might have a different plan for the project and start as early as we could.
+We really spent too much time planning stuff not testing ideas nor implementing ideas.
+This was not efficient and should be avoided in the future.